adap/flower/doc/source/example-jax-from-centralized-to-federated.rst

 #. :code:`evaluate`
     * update the parameters of the local model with the parameters received from the server
     * evaluate the updated model on the local test set
-    * return the local loss and accuracy to the server
+    * return the local loss to the server

 The challenging part is to transform the JAX parameters from :code:`DeviceArray` to :code:`NumPy Arrays` to make it readable for Flower.